metamath/lamp-guide/docs/index.md

 ( ( ph -> ps ) -> ( ph -> ch ) )
 ~~~~

-If you didn't pci the right fragment, use alt+click again to get the
+If you didn't pick the right fragment, use alt+click again to get the
 correct selection.

-**Note**: you *can* select two fragments at the same time.
+**Note**: you *can* select two fragments at the *same* time;
+you can also select two multiple statements.
-The ability to select two different fragments is important.
+The ability to select two different fragments or two different
+statements simplifies replacement.

 Now we can use replacement: